-3. Start researching venues.
-Once your budget and basic information are in place you can start your venue and vendor research.
-Always start with your venue first as they will be the ones who lock in your official wedding date; other vendors will need this information to determine if they are available.
-Avoid overwhelm when choosing a venue by only touring with a max of 3.
+To avoid getting overwhelmed when choosing a venue I recommend only touring with a max of 3.
 Inquire with as many as you need but don’t feel like you have to tour every single one.
 With your budget and basic information set you should be able to weed out quite a few after that initial inquiry.
-(For more on how to select a venue check out our other blog post: Questions to Consider When Choosing a Venue)

-By following these three steps you will set yourself up for a successful wedding planning journey.
-Take your time and enjoy the process.
+So there you have it; by following these three steps you will set yourself up for a successful wedding planning journey.
+Take your time and enjoy the process!

-Bonus Tip: Is the thought of handling all this yourself causing you to feel stressed and overwhelmed already?
+Bonus Tip: Is the thought of handling all this yourself causing you to feel stressed and overwhelmed?
 If so, consider that hiring a planner may be right for you.
-A good planner will keep you within your budget, and keep feelings of stress and overwhelm at bay.
-Check out our planning package here.
+You can read all about my Full Wedding Planning package HERE.